 Control-Alt-Backspace is written by Soren Bjornstad, software developer, organizer, musician, geek, and thinker.
 I can get interested in almost anything, but a lot of my interests revolve in some way around organizing and working with information, which takes me into keeping a journal and other personal records, writing, reading about completely random stuff on Wikipedia, writing software, experimenting with old technologies, and so on.

 I’m good at solving problems and adapting to new situations.
-My job consists almost entirely of investigating new technologies and helping other developers with difficult or novel problems with them, so I exercise these skills frequently.
-Given my background, I think one reason we’ve recently gotten ourselves into some of the technological and social problems we have is that our technology has allowed people to have less personal responsibility and need for tasks and problems-solving.
+In several jobs I’ve held, I’ve spent much of my time investigating new technologies and helping other developers with difficult or novel problems with them, so I exercise these skills frequently.
+Given my background, I think one reason we’ve recently gotten ourselves into some of the technological and social problems we have is that our technology has allowed (and sometimes all but required) people to have less personal responsibility and need for tasks and problem-solving.
 That means we find ourselves more helpless than we need to be when we do.
 I try to use this background to suggest ways that others can improve their problem-solving and adaptation skills.